-Meanwhile, at Hoc Mon wholesale market (Hoc Mon district), the place that supplies fresh pork accounting for about 50% of the pork market share in Ho Chi Minh City, is also facing difficulties with spontaneous businesses selling live pork along routes 3 and 12.
+Meanwhile, at Hoc Mon wholesale market (Hoc Mon district), the place that supplies fresh pork, accounting for about 50% of the pork market share in Ho Chi Minh City, is also facing difficulties with spontaneous businesses selling live pork along routes 3 and 12.

 According to Mr. Le Van Tien - Director of Hoc Mon Market Management and Business Company Limited, the source of pork for spontaneous businesses is mainly from manual slaughterhouses, illegal slaughterhouses of unknown origin, and some businesses do not have a business license.

-Faced with this situation, the Ho Chi Minh City Market Management Department has also strengthened inspection and strict control at city gateways, wholesale markets, and other trading areas to prevent and strictly handle cases of smuggling and unclear origin of livestock meat products, especially pork.
+Faced with this situation, the Ho Chi Minh City Market Management Department has also increased inspection and strict control at city gateways, wholesale markets, and other trading areas to prevent and strictly handle cases of smuggling and unclear origin of livestock meat products, especially pork.

-In January 2024, the City Market Management force participated in the interdisciplinary inspection teams of the City, districts and Thu Duc City such as the interdisciplinary food safety team, the interdisciplinary animal and poultry disease prevention team... inspected 89 cases, including 12 violations.
+In January 2024, the City Market Management force participated in the interdisciplinary inspection teams of the City, districts and Thu Duc City such as the interdisciplinary food safety team, the interdisciplinary animal and poultry disease prevention team... inspected 89 cases, with 12 violations.

 According to statistics from the Dong Nai Province Livestock Association, in the first two weeks of 2024, an average of 6,000 - 7,000 pigs were smuggled into Vietnam from Cambodia every night.